31clip/Proposal-Community-Contribution/Marketing.md

 # Community Marketing Contributors CCF Proposal

-Send 9.8 billion QUBIC to the address --------- .
+Send 9.8 billion QUBIC to the address COMMUNJOHCBSTFQKYBCZQGXIPQADSJRODNZKKWBAEGVMZFATRTROETTCRVAI .
 Those funds will be distributed among contributors for helping spread the word about Qubic.
 For example, through Twitter, YouTube, hosting AMAs, and similar efforts.

 ### Available Options:
 > **Option 0**: No, I don’t want